-Chris Nybord, writing on the web, has identified the standing figures as (left to right) Pope Innocent II (who restored the church in the 13th century), St. Lawrence, Pope St. Callixtus, St. Peter, Pope St. Cornelius, Pope St. Julius (who built the church in the 4th century), and St. Calepodius.
+Chris Nyborg's site on this church identifies the standing figures as (left to right) Pope Innocent II (who restored the church in the 13th century), St. Lawrence, Pope St. Callixtus, St. Peter, Pope St. Cornelius, Pope St. Julius (who built the church in the 4th century), and St. Calepodius.

 More of Ecclesia